-CUSP’s professional development units are offered through our Bentley campus (internal and online) and through OUA.
+CUSP’s professional development units are offered through our Perth campus (internal and online) and through OUA.

 This unit presents a new set of processes that underpin the movement toward sustainability.
 Ontologies and epistemologies likely to generate sustainability praxis are examined.
 Pathways are explored that enable the development and implementation of sustainability, such as: transition management, reflexive governance, cultural value analysis, sustainability policy, sustainability mapping and sustainability planning.
 Students will develop both specific skills and understanding of the theories behind these skills.

 SUST5004 Leadership in Sustainability Prof Peter Newman (25 pts)

 This unit provides the rationale for why a business, agency or non- government organisation needs to address sustainability at all levels of its organisation and how the innovative ones are exploring what this can mean.
 It establishes a process for students to engage in taking their own leadership aspirations to a new level and to develop their own potential as leaders in sustainability.
 Students will be given the opportunity to engage with a range of respected sustainability leaders from business, government and non- government organisations who will share their wealth of experience through reflective discussions about their personal sustainability journeys, as well as exposing the students to contemporary information on the topic.

 SUST5008 Climate Policy Prof Peter Newman (25 pts)